Israel announces ‘total’ blockade on Gaza

 Israel-Hamas conflict: Where it stands on day 3 after surprise attack

-‘Dozens’ of Israelis being held hostage by Hamas, Israeli military says
+‘Dozens’ of civilians being held hostage by Hamas: Israeli military

 ‘Necessary’ to stand with both Israelis, Palestinians, UN rapporteur says

-Gallant described the move as part of a war against “beastly people”.
+The Israeli blockade of the occupied Gaza Strip, in its current form, has been in place since June 2007.
+Israel controls Gaza’s airspace and territorial waters, as well as two of the three border crossing points; the third is controlled by Egypt.

-“We are putting a complete siege on Gaza … No electricity, no food, no water, no gas – it’s all closed,” Gallant said in a video statement, referring to the crowded enclave home to 2.3 people.
+“We are putting a complete siege on Gaza … No electricity, no food, no water, no gas – it’s all closed,” Gallant said in a video statement.

-Israel and Egypt have imposed various levels of blockade on Gaza since Hamas seized power from rival Palestinian forces in 2007.

-The chief military spokesman, Rear Admiral Daniel Hagari, told reporters Israel has “control” of its border communities.
+Israel’s chief military spokesperson, Daniel Hagari, told reporters on Monday that Israel has “control” of its communities following Saturday’s mass incursion of Hamas fighters into its territory.

-He said there had been some isolated incidents on Monday morning, but that “at this stage, there is no fighting in the communities”.
+Hagari said there had been some isolated incidents on Monday morning, but that “at this stage, there is no fighting in the communities”.

 He added that “there might still be terrorists in the region”.

-Israeli tanks and drones, meanwhile, guarded openings in the border fence to prevent more infiltrations, Hagari said, adding that 15 of 24 border communities have been evacuated, with the rest expected to be evacuated in over the next 24 hours.
+Israeli tanks and drones were guarding openings in the fence to prevent more infiltrations, Hagari said, adding that 15 of 24 border communities had been evacuated, with the rest expected to be evacuated over the next 24 hours.

-Earlier, Hamas spokesman Abdel-Latif al-Qanoua told The Associated Press over the phone that the group’s fighters continued to battle outside Gaza and had captured more Israelis as recently as Monday morning.
+Earlier, Hamas spokesperson Abdel-Latif al-Qanoua told The Associated Press news agency that the group’s fighters continued to battle outside Gaza and had captured more Israelis as recently as Monday morning.

-He said the group aims to free all Palestinian prisoners held by Israel, which in the past has agreed to lopsided exchange deals, in which it released large numbers of prisoners for individual captives or even the remains of soldiers.
+He said the group aims to free all Palestinian prisoners held by Israel, which in the past has agreed to lopsided exchange deals in which it released large numbers of prisoners for individual captives or even the remains of soldiers.